 As foreigners created a living space in Shanghai from the 19th century, they introduced various services to support life in the new city.
-I mentioned schools with the College Municipal Francais and postal services in previous posts, hospital was another of the public services that were created.
+I mentioned schools with the College Municipal Francais and postal services in previous posts.
+Hospital was another of the public services that were created.

-> The first foreign hospital in Shanghai was the Shanghai General hospital first opened in 1864 on Rue Colbert near French Bund.
-The hospital was staffed with nurses from the Les filles de la Charite de Saint Vincent de Paul, a French Catholics order.
-After much debate, this hospital was relocated in 1875 to a “very far area”, the newly developed North side of the Suzhou Creek in the International Settlement.
-The hospital needed a large area for a reasonable price and ground price in central Shanghai was already very high. .
-Like for the General Post Office the choice was difficult and it took a long time to decide as the move would add 10 to 20 minutes of transportation in case of emergency.
+According to “Histoire de la concession Française” by Maybon & Fredet, the ground rental was stopped in 1875, and the hospital had to move.
+It was then decided to build a new one.
+The hospital needed a large area for a reasonable price and ground price in central Shanghai was already very high.
+After much debate, a plot was chosen on the North side of the Suzhou River in the International Settlement.
+“At that time, it was nearly still the countryside.
+Few people lived there as it was away from the Shanghai city itself.”
+Like for the General Post Office next from the new location, the choice was difficult and it took a long time to decide as the move would add 10 to 20 minutes of transportation in case of emergency.
 It is very amusing to notice that the same area is now considered very central and desirable.

 The hospital building was of Colonial British Style, that as now mostly disappeared in Shanghai.
 As the city developed more capacity and space was needed and more buildings were added on the same plot, a red brick building on the right and a neoclassical building on the left.
 The left one is probably from the 1910s as it looks similar to other buildings from this time.
 The right one is probably from the late 1920s or early 1930s looking at its architecture.
 Above picture shows that the garden on the Suzhou creek side was already well maintained, long before the recent recreation of the Suzhou Creek promenade.